-Paris is the seat of Bourbon county and is located near the center of the county on Stoner Creek.
-It is served by US 68, US 27, and US 460.
+Paris is the seat of Bourbon county and is located near the center of the county on Stoner Creek at the mouth of Huston Creek.
 Settlement began near the Hopewell Spring with Joseph Huston's station in 1775.
 The town was chartered as Hopewell, Virginia in 1789 and renamed Paris the next year to honor the French assistance during the revolution.
 Paris was incorporated in 1839.
 The first post office opened as Bourbonton in 1794 and was renamed Paris by 1815.
 The town and post office were also sometimes referred to as Bourbontown and Bourbon Court House.
 The population in 2010 was 8,553.

 The Bourbon county courthouse in Paris, completed in 1905.